opencast-ilias/OpenCast/README.md

 # ILIAS-Plugin Opencast

-This version of the ILIAS plugin for Opencast is operated and developed collaboratively by a community.
+This version of the ILIAS plugin for Opencast is operated and developed collaboratively by a community (for mailing list see: https://opencast.org/communication/).
 The University of Bern acts as coordinative maintainer (contact: info.ilub@unibe.ch).
-In this role, the University of Bern organizes monthly meetings, discusses ideas for further development with the community and refers to existing development companies for the implementation of these ideas.
+In this role, the University of Bern organizes monthly meetings, discusses ideas for further development with the community and refers to existing development companies for the implementation of these ideas (see: https://opencast.org/webmeetings/).

 Use Opencast in ILIAS LMS with a wide variety of features:
 * create Opencast series as repository objects